What Is an Air Fryer? Here’s What It Really Does to Your Food

 1. Place your food in the basket

 Depending on your air fryer’s size, the basket may hold anywhere from 2 to 10 quarts.
 In most cases, you’ll want to add 1 or 2 teaspoons of oil to help the food get nice and crispy.
+If you’re in a hurry, you can put foil in an air fryer to make cleanup a bit easier.

 2. Set the time and temperature